 Sue was appointed as a non-executive director in July 2017.
 She has spent most of her career in NHS finance, mainly in the provider sector and is an associate member of the Chartered Institute of Management Accountants.
-She took up her first finance director post in 1990 and has held Board level posts in a variety of NHS providers including ambulance, community and specialised services.
-She joined the NHS Trust Development Authority, (later NHS Improvement) when it was formed in 2013, taking the lead on provider finance across the north of
+She took up her first finance director post in 1990 and has held Board president in 2015.